Bonn, Germany

 If you are thinking about moving to Bonn, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Bonn can vary greatly depending on the area and type of housing.
 For a one-bedroom apartment in the city center, the average monthly rent is typically around €700 to €900.
 If you're looking at a three-bedroom apartment in the same area, you could expect to pay between €1,300 and €1,800 per month.
 Outside the city center, the prices drop significantly, with a one-bedroom apartment costing around €500 to €700 per month, and a three-bedroom apartment ranging from €900 to €1,300 per month.
-If you're looking to buy property, the average price per square meter in the city center is approximately €3,500 to €5,000, while outside the city center it's around €2,500 to €3,500," remarked one expat who made the move to Bonn.
+If you're looking to buy property, the average price per square meter in the city center is approximately €3,500 to €5,000, while outside the city center it's around €2,500 to €3,500," said one expat who made the move to Bonn.

 What should I bring when moving to Bonn?